 Analyzing GDS Holdings's Unusual Options Activity

-GDS Holdings (NASDAQ:GDS) shares experienced unusual options activity on Friday.
-The stock price moved down to $62.93 following the option alert.
+Shares of GDS Holdings (NASDAQ:GDS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $57.79.

 - Option Type: SWEEP